 Sinding-Larsen-Johansson disease (SLJ), also known as Sinding-Larsen disease or Larsen-Johansson syndrome, affects the proximal end of the patellar tendon as it inserts into the inferior pole of the patella.
 It represents a chronic traction injury of the immature osteotendinous junction.
 It is a closely related condition to Osgood-Schlatter disease.
-Some authors classify SLJ as a paediatric version of "jumper's knee" 2.
+Some authors classify SLJ as a pediatric version of "jumper's knee" 2.

 Unlike "jumper's knee" which is seen at any age, Sinding-Larsen-Johansson disease is seen in active adolescents, typically between 10-14 years of age 1.
-Children with cerebral palsy are also prone to SLJ 4.
+Children with cerebral palsy are also prone to Sinding-Larsen-Johansson 4.

 Early findings are subtle or absent.
 Thickening of the proximal patellar tendon may be seen with possible stranding of the adjacent portions of Hoffa's fat pad.
 Dystrophic calcification/ossification may eventually occur.

-- thickening and heterogeneity of the proximal patellar tendon, especially involving the posterior fibres (which attach to the patella rather than pass over the surface of the patella to blend with the quadriceps tendon)
+- thickening and heterogeneity of the proximal patellar tendon, especially involving the posterior fibers (which attach to the patella rather than pass over the surface of the patella to blend with the quadriceps tendon)

 - the proximal and posterior part of the patellar tendon is thickened with high T2/STIR signal

 Treatment and prognosis